 Aside from promoting the website, the client was also looking to attract people to their offline activities.
 These would happen in the form of pop-ups and fashion launches to attract new customers.
 They would set up events where people could drink, buy things, and engage with the company’s work in person.

-They were in need of social media marketing, online advertising, and consultation for their website.
-The website also functioned as their primary e-commerce storefront.
+They required social media marketing, online advertising, and consultation for their website.
+The website also functioned as its primary e-commerce storefront.
 Redirecting traffic to the store and fostering sales was thus a major goal.

 Online Marketing Preparation Process